nikstaaar/nikstaaar/README.md

 ![dolphin](https://giffiles.alphacoders.com/880/8802.gif)

-I am student at [neuefische](https://neue-fische.de/) trying to figure out web-development.
+I am an alumni at [neuefische](https://neue-fische.de/) web-dev bootcamp looking for a new challenge.
 I am getting better each day (hopefully)

 When I am not mastering JavaScript I like to: